ASAP

 • Affirmatively avoiding algorithmic discrimination (instead relying on a prohibition on violating existing state and federal anti-discrimination laws).

 The proposal would retain the requirement that employers give notice before, or at the time, a covered tool is used.
 It would also continue to require post-adverse action notices.
-Deployers would also need to provide detailed information about AI tools they develop.
-Employers would still be required to offer an appeals process for adverse decisions, but only to the extent that the appeals process is commercially reasonable.
+Developers would also need to provide detailed information about AI tools they develop.
+Employers would still be required to offer an appeals process for adverse decisions, including human review, but only to the extent that human review is commercially reasonable.

 The proposed bill would introduce these new obligations: